itead/Segnix/README.md

 # Installation and Uninstallation

 Before all, we assume that you have installed the required packages:
-`make build-essential git-core` in your debian system.
+`make build-essential git-core` in your Debian system.
 If not, you can install them by command:

     $ sudo apt-get install make build-essential git-core